SovereignCloudStack/standards/Standards/scs-XXXX-v1-security-of-iaas-service-software.md

 Differences between releases will accumulate eventually and may render older releases non-compliant to the SCS standards at some point.

 On the other hand on the IaaS Level there aren't many breaking changes introduced by releases and also most standards will also work with older releases.
-Security Updates and Bug fixes are also provided by OpenStack for a few older releases with the state `maintained`.
+Security updates and bug fixes are also provided by OpenStack for a few older releases with the state `maintained` according to the OpenStack releases overview[^2].
-Additionally the [SCS reference implementation](https://github.com/SovereignCloudStack/release-notes/blob/main/Release7.md) is integrating OpenStack releases after half a year - so about the time when a new release is cut by OpenStack.
+Additionally the [SCS reference implementation](https://github.com/SovereignCloudStack/release-notes/blob/main/Release7.md) is integrating OpenStack releases after half a year - so about the time when a new release is published by OpenStack.
-Considering a CSP that wants to use only SLURP releases and waiting for the reference implementation will already be over a year or 2 releases behind, which cannot be considered as using the current version of IaaS Layer Software.
+Considering a CSP that wants to use only SLURP releases and waits for the reference implementation to adopt them, will already lag over a year (i.e. 2 OpenStack releases) behind the latest release, this cannot be considered as using the current version of IaaS Layer Software.
 Thus this option can be discarded.

 #### Allow only maintained versions of Software

 While following closely to the newest releases could be advised, there are several downsides to requiring this workflow, even if it would be only for SLURP releases.
-Following the SCS reference implementation for example would also lead into being a little bit behind the newest release.
+Following the SCS reference implementation for example would also lead into being a little bit behind the newest OpenStack release.
 But this is not as bad as it may seem to be, because security related fixes and bug fixes are backported to older but still `maintained` releases.
-All releases that are still maintained can be looked up at the releases page from OpenStack[^1].
+All releases that are still maintained can be looked up at the releases page from OpenStack[^2].

 Allowing maintained versions would give CSPs a little bit more time to update and test their environments, while still receiving relevant security updates and bug fixes.
-Also CSPs that want to become SCS-compliant may not have the burden to upgrade their deployments, but can test before an upgrade, where they need to put in additional work to become SCS-compliant.
+Also CSPs that want to become SCS-compliant will not have to take on the burden to upgrade their deployments to very recent releases immediately, but can instead test with an existing release before an upgrade and identify where they need to put in additional work to become SCS-compliant.

-One problem is, that there might be new features implemented in the newest versions of the software, which are desired by other standards to be SCS-compliant.
+One problem is, that there might be new features implemented in the newest versions of the software, which are desired by other SCS standards to be SCS-compliant.
 In that case allowing all maintained versions would lead to a two-year timespan customers would need to wait for before such a feature becomes available in all SCS-compliant deployments.
 In case of security relevant features this is not advisable.

 #### Standards implicitly define the minimum versions of Software

-Instead of requiring a defined minimum software version, it could be derived from the standards.
+Instead of requiring a defined minimum software version centrally, it could be derived from the individual standards.
 Because: Whenever there is a new wanted behavior a standard should be created and a resonable timeframe given to CSPs to adopt a software version that can fulfill the new standard.
 Through the combination of all standards that are in place, the minimum version for the IaaS service software is implicitly given.